When buying off-the-plan, there are some key factors that you should consider

 Stamp Duty Savings & Government grants

-• Off-the-plan concessions are available to home owners where the dutiable value is $1 million or less;
+Off-the-plan concessions may be available to home owners where the dutiable value is $750,000 or less and provided the property will be used as the buyer’s principal place of residence.

 Dutiable value is the contract price minus the construction or refurbishment costs incurred on or after the contract date.